Limassol, Cyprus. Where Will Your Love Story Find You?

 He brought me something.
 I don’t have a gift to offer, so I hug him.
 He hugs me back.
 Really tight!
 I bury my face in his curls, he buries his nose in my neck, and that’s the closest we’ve got this entire time physically.

-That it took me the rest of my contract on board the Millennium to get over him is an understatement!
+It is an understatement that it took me the rest of my contract on board the Millennium to get over him!
 I was so severely stricken that I probably never fully recovered from this fall.

 He started his university studies.
 I got a couple of months break before re-joining life on board for yet another six-month contract.
 Months and years passed.
 Somehow along the way, the emails became sparse, and we lost contact.

 I hope you enjoyed reading it!
-Please share the love by saving this pin to your travel boards; it will help this blog grow and motivate me to write more for your enjoyment!
+You can find more like this on my Pinterest travel board.
+Please share the love by saving a pin to your travel boards; it will help this blog grow and motivate me to write more for your enjoyment!
 Thank you!